National Leadership Development Conference Newsletter Sign Up

 Bob knows how to develop and grow a solid foundation that encourages your ships to push you in the direction you want to go in life.

-Bob and his wife Kathy are new grandparents to their first grandchild Summer, and proud parents to three adult children.
+Bob and his wife Kathy are grandparents to three grandchildren, and proud parents to three adult children.
 They live in Maple Grove with their dog Jack.
 An avid golfer for more than 40 years, Bob is a member of Ruttger's Golf Club and Monticello Golf Club.
 While not on the golf course, Bob and his family enjoy their summers on Farm Island Lake in Aitkin County.

 How to 'WOW' Leadership

 Rob Bell is the perfect combination of educational know-how,